A photo of the NYC Skyline

 When someone is accused of violating probation, they must attend a Violation of Probation (VOP) hearing.

-The burden of proof is lower in a VOP hearing than in a criminal trial; the judge decides whether probation was violated.
-However, an attorney can represent those charged with a violation in the VOP hearing, increasing their chances of reaching a favorable outcome.
+However, an attorney can represent those charged with a violation in the VOP hearing, which can increase your chances of reaching a favorable outcome.

 The Consequences of a Probation Violation